What You'll Learn

 - Your clinician should have specific training and substantial experience with the medications that are being prescribed in children, not just adults.

 - Medications for your child should not be prescribed by two different doctors, unless they are coordinating their care and communicating with each other closely.
 If there are two doctors on your child’s treatment team, one should take the lead in your child’s care, and the other act as consultant.

-- Whenever a medication is introduced, you doctor should explain clearly what symptoms it is expected to treat, and how you will measure whether the medication is helping her.
+- Whenever a medication is introduced, you doctor should explain clearly what symptoms it is expected to treat, and how you will measure whether the medication is helping.

-- With any new medication, your doctor should explain what side effects to watch for, as well as anything in her mood or behavior that might indicate that she’s having a bad reaction.
+- With any new medication, your doctor should explain what side effects to watch for, as well as anything in the child’s mood or behavior that might indicate that they’re having a bad reaction.